Titles: Associate Professor, Cancer Prevention Program, Public Health Sciences Division

 Dr. Langley trained in naturopathic and East Asian medicines at the National University of Natural Medicine.
 A current National Center for Complementary and Integrative Health (NCCIH) postdoctoral fellow at the University of Washington, he is investigating the cost-effectiveness and implementation of complementary and integrative healthcare programs to improve quality of life and reduce side-effects from cancer treatment.
 He pursues research and participates in state and federal advocacy with the goal to increase patient access to safe and effective healthcare.
 Dr. Langley is an active member of the Oregon Association of Naturopathic Physicians, American Association of Naturopathic Physicians, and American Society of Acupuncturists.

-Jenny Whitten-Brannon is a Research Project Manager for the Greenlee Studies team.
+Jenny Whitten-Brannon is a Research Project Manager for the Greenlee Lab team.
 A Pacific Northwest native, Jenny graduated from the University of Washington with a Bachelor of Arts in English and a Bachelor of Science in biology.
 After falling in love with her research work and healthcare, she earned a Master of Public Health from the University of Washington.
 Throughout her career she has worked with studies focused on pediatric obesity, respiratory care, oncology, adult transplant, transplant survivorship, and is now thrilled to work on breast cancer research with the Greenlee Team.

 Sheryl Rothmuller has a background in content strategy and digital project management.
 From serving as an NBC public relations rep to a digital web producer for Viking Cruises, she has also crafted internal comms strategies for Premera Blue Cross and developed “future of work” stories for Microsoft’s Center of Innovation.
 She’s had multiple stints at The Walt Disney Company, where she has managed websites, created content for Disney.com and their Talent Acquisition social channels, and developed food and craft content for FamilyFun.com (now Parent.com).
 She enjoys exploring the Seattle food scene in each of the area’s unique neighborhoods.